rwgrier/blog.ryangrier.com/_posts/2016/2016-05-21-side-projects-medium.markdown

 Showers was by no means a financial success.
 I never thought it would really be one.
 It was an experimental app for me.
 I got to learn quite a bit more about AVPlayer, weighted random numbers, Apple Watch and more.

 This project was also initially rejected by Apple.
-The original UI was much simplier.
+The original UI was much simpler.
 The reviewer I got didn’t like that it was so simplistic.
 I added the settings/about screen and that seemed to make the review board happy.

 I’ve made a few dollars from Showers.
 Last Summer, I decided to make the app free for everyone.
 It’s still got a handful of users.
 I think I’ll make an update to the app and fix a few of the crashing issues.
 I will probably end up removing the Apple Watch support.
 I never use the watch app, I don’t know if anyone else does.
 I may as well remove it.